 There is no difference which tool you will use to upload WordPress files, besides ease-of-use.
 The only thing that you should take into account is the destination directory.

 For example, if you want to have WordPress on a root domain name, files should be uploaded to the public_html folder; if you want to serve WordPress from a subdomain name or a subfolder, upload the files to the appropriate directory.

 WordPress stores information in the database.
 Thus, it’s mandatory to create one.
 On Hostinger, a new database can be created in the MySQL Databases section.
 Be sure to write down the database details as you will need them later.

 Now visit your domain name in order to start the installation process.
 You’ll be asked to fill in the MySQL database information, administrator details and the site information.

-For more detailed instructions, see the tutorial on how to install WordPress on different hosting control panels.
-In order to find out how to migrate WordPress, see this tutorial.
+For more detailed instructions, see the tutorial on how to migrate WordPress, see this tutorial.